PPertl/PPertl/README.md

 - 👋 Hi, I’m @PPertl
 - 👀 I’m interested in FullStack development
-- 🌱 I’m currently learning Go and Docker
+- 🌱 I’m currently learning Docker

 <!---
 PPertl/PPertl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.